JA-26-01/JA-26-01.github.io/_pages/about.md

 Hi everyone!
 I am Jesmine.
 Welcome to my little space on the world wide web!

-I am a final year undergrad, majoring in computer science and engineering.
+I am a part of the POS Fraud Strategy Team at JPMorgan Chase & co.
+As a data analyst I look over ongoing fraud trends and study their impact so as too see whether there is a need of new strategies or modification to the existing ones.
+I recently completed my undergraduate degree, majoring in computer science from VIT Chennai.
+Taking in the change from academic to corporate right now!

  I’m broadly interested in all aspects of machine learning, and particularly in probabilistic modeling, deep learning,data-driven systems and applications to life and engineering sciences, especially bioinformatics.
 My research is aligned along those fields.
 I am keen on getting involved in the area between software development and data science.

-Currently I am working as a Data Analyst Intern at J P Morgan Chase and Co.

 Random Trivia:
 - In my spare time, I like to read books, paint, play my ukelele and travel with my family.